 It is recommended that all students attending post-high school education take a mathematics course all four years of high school.
 These classes should include: Algebra II, Trigonometry, and a Probability and Statistics course.

-ALGEBRA I / CONCEPTUAL MATHEMATICS - 3 CREDITS - 9, 10, 11, 12 NCAA APPROVED - Algebra I is a three semester course consisting of Algebra I (2 semesters) and Conceptual Mathematics (1 Semester).
-This course teaches the skills and concepts necessary to complete all other math courses at the high school and college level.
+ALGEBRA I - 2 CREDITS - 9, 10, 11, 12 NCAA APPROVED - Algebra I teaches the skills and concepts necessary to complete all other math courses at the high school and college level.
 The course covers the Iowa Core set of essential skills and concepts starting with a review of the basic algebra tools such as: number properties, solving and rewriting equations and inequalities, order of operations, exponents, linear functions, and graphing on the coordinate plane.
-The main focus of Algebra 1 is on problem solving using linear equations, radicals, polynomials, quadratic functions, solving systems of equations, functions, rational expressions, transformations, statistics, and probability.
+Topics covered include problem solving using linear equations, radicals, polynomials, quadratic functions, solving systems of equations, functions, rational expressions, transformations, statistics, and probability.

-GEOMETRY - 2 CREDITS - 9, 10, 11, 12 NCAA APPROVED Prerequisite: Algebra I - Geometry is for those desiring to advance their background in mathematics and/or planning to attend college.
-Topics covered relate to the Iowa Core Curriculum include transformations, geometric figures and their measurements, area, volume, and construction.
+GEOMETRY - 2 CREDITS - 9, 10, 11, 12 NCAA APPROVED Prerequisite: Algebra I - Topics covered relate to the Iowa Core Curriculum include transformations, geometric figures and their measurements, area, volume, and construction.
 Introduction to writing proofs, using similarity, right triangles, and trigonometry as well as continued use of algebra skills are included.
 A compass and protractor will be used, and a calculator is required.

 ALGEBRA II - 2 CREDITS - 9, 10, 11, 12 NCAA APPROVED Prerequisite: Geometry - Algebra II extends the work learned in Algebra and Geometry courses and covers the advanced topics in the Iowa Core.
-Topics addressed are sequences and recursion, solving equations and inequalities, polynomials, powers and radicals, factoring, problem solving, exponential, and logarithms.
-Any student planning on attending college is strongly recommended to also enroll in Trigonometry.
+Topics addressed are sequences and recursion, solving equations and inequalities, polynomials, powers and radicals, factoring, problem solving, exponential, logarithms and trigonometry.
 A graphing calculator is required.
 Graphing calculators will be available for students to check out for the duration of the class.

 PROBABILITY AND STATISTICS - 1 CREDITS - 9, 10, 11, 12 NCAA APPROVED Prerequisite: Algebra I - Probability and Statistics will emphasize methods for analyzing and making inferences about data.
 Other topics covered are: permutations, combinations, probability, sampling techniques, and correlations.
 The majority of the Iowa Core Curriculum statistics standards are addresses in this course.
 It is recommended that all students attending post-high school education take Probability and Statistics or ICCC Statistics I.